DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: DOBLIX DESIGN

 \subsection{Overall Architecture}

-Fig.~\ref{fig:DobLIX-arch} outlines the general architecture of \texttt{DobLIX}.
-This solution concentrates on learning the index at the SSTable level in detail.
-SSTables are preferred for LIs due to their unchanging nature, which removes the need for updates during their lifespan.
-Upon the formation of each SSTable, DobLIX trains an LI model based on its KVs.
+Fig.~\ref{fig:DobLIX-arch} and \ref{fig:DobLIX-write} outlines the general architecture of \texttt{DobLIX}.
+This solution concentrates on learning the index at the SST level in detail.
+SSTs are preferred for LIs because their sorted and immutable KV structure eliminates the need for updates during their lifespan.
+Upon the formation of each SST, DobLIX trains an LI model based on its KVs.
 This model is crafted to accurately pinpoint the target block for all KVs within a specified error margin while ensuring that block sizes remain within the designated maximum limit.
 Consequently, \texttt{DobLIX} has an LI model and block partitioning, as illustrated in Fig.~\hyperref[fig:prev-designs]{\ref*{fig:prev-designs}d}.
-Subsequently, \texttt{DobLIX} serializes the LI model and deposits it in the index block within the SSTable metadata.
+Subsequently, \texttt{DobLIX} serializes the LI model and deposits it in the index block within the SST metadata.